ilRECh/tinygrep/README.md

 ![](tinygrep.png "tinygrep")

 ## Features
-- Uses the Basic regex
+- Uses std::filesystem to recursively iterate through directories
-- Recursive search in directories
+- Uses the Basic regex with std::regex
 - Thread pool (Sleuth)

 ## How to run